French schooner Belle Poule: Career

 From September 1932 Belle Poule and Étoile served with the École navale in their normal role.

-In the morning of 18 June 1940, Lieutenant-Commander Cros, in charge of both schooners, was ordered to prepare for evacuating the students of the school in the face of the German invasion.
-By 1400, both ships were manned, and they departed at 1500.
-At 1700, they had joined Président-Théodore-Tissier, Jean-Frédéric and Notre-Dame-de-France.
-The ships crossed the English Channel during the night, and arrived at Falmouth on 19 June around 1700.
+In the morning of 18 June 1940, Lieutenant-Commander Cros, in charge of both schooners, was ordered to prepare for evacuating the students of the school in the face of the German invasion of France.
+By 14:00pm, both ships were manned, and they departed at 15:00pm.
+At 17:00pm, they had joined Président-Théodore-Tissier, Jean-Frédéric and Notre-Dame-de-France.
+The ships crossed the English Channel during the night, and arrived at Falmouth on 19 June around 17:00pm.
 The British boarded Belle Poule in the night of 2 July as part of Operation Catapult, taking the French personnel prisoner.
 They restituted the ships to the FNFL on 20 September.
-Both ships were demagnetised as a precaution against mines, and armed with two 8 mm Hotchkiss Mle 1914 machine guns.
+Both ships were de-magnetised as a precaution against mines, and armed with two 8 mm Hotchkiss Mle 1914 machine guns.

 On 16 November 1940, Belle Poule and Étoile left Falmouth and sailed to Portsmouth to join the Free French naval school, held on Président-Théodore-Tissier.
 On 18 November, they came under attack from a bomber, but the four bombs that it released fell hundreds of metres away and did not cause damage.
 From November 1940, Belle Poule sailed each day of the week to train gunners, helmsmen, gabiers and commandos for the FNFL and for the Royal Navy, with Ensign Walmeyer acting as a liaison officer.
 Because she was moored next to the battleship Courbet, Belle Poule was regularly under attack from German planes.
 On 10 January 1941, she sustained two hits from incendiary bombs, and an officer, Blonsard, was seriously wounded fighting the fire.
 King George VI and Queen Elizabeth paid the ships a visit, and Blonsard was awarded the Croix de Guerre for saving Belle Poule.

 On 15 April 1944, Belle Poule and Étoile departed for West Hartlepool, Étoile towing Belle Poule for most of the journey due to an engine failure.
 They arrived on 13 May and were placed in reserve.
 In late September 1945, Belle Poule and Étoile returned to Brest.
 From October they were appointed to the École navale again, but were in such bad condition that they stayed under refit until mid-1947.
 Their engines were replaced with 120 hp Deutz AG engines taken from German trucks.

-Belle Poule and Étoile now sail around Brest during the winter, and occasionally participate in meetings during the summer, mainly in European waters.
+Belle Poule and Étoile sail around Brest during the winter, and occasionally participate in meetings during the summer, mainly in European waters.
 In 1975, they had a refit, and the engines were replaced with 245 shp Baudoin DNP8.
 In 2009, they crossed the Atlantic to New York.
 Since 13 May 1978 Belle Poule has been sponsored by the city of Pauillac.
 Belle Poule underwent a refit in 2006.